rolling-scopes-school/nodejs-aws-tasks/task2-serve-spa-aws/task.md

 - **5** - Serverless-finch and serverless-single-page-app plugins are added and configured.
 The app can be built and deployed by running npm script command.
 _(Link to CloudFront website is provided.
 PR with all changes is submitted in the YOUR OWN frontend repository and its link is provided for review.)_

-## YOU HAVE TO WORK IN YOUR OWN REPOSITORY, NOT IN COMMON (NOT IN THIS ONE - https://github.com/rolling-scopes-school/nodejs-aws-fe)
+NOTE: YOU SHOULD WORK IN YOUR OWN FORKED REPOSITORY, NOT IN COMMON